 Harald is an Associate Professor at the Department of Biomedicine and a group leader at the Computational Biology Unit at the Department of Informatics, both at the University of Bergen.

-The main focus of his group is the development of user-friendly open-source bioinformatics tools that enable and empower researchers to analyze and share their own data.
+The main focus of the Barsnes group is the development of user-friendly open-source bioinformatics tools that enable and empower researchers to analyze and share their own data.

-Yehia got his M.Sc. from the University of Bergen, and is currently focusing on web-based interactive visual analysis of quantitative omics data.
-Among other things he is main developer behind the CSF Proteome Resource – an online repository of mass spectrometry based proteomics experiments on human cerebrospinal fluid.
+Yehia got his M.Sc. in Bioinformatics from the University of Bergen.
+He is currently a PhD candidate in the Barsnes group focusing on web-based interactive visual analysis of omics data.
+He is main developer behind the CSF Proteome Resource – an online repository of mass spectrometry based proteomics experiments on human cerebrospinal fluid.

-Ragnhild Reehorst Lereim
+Ragnhild Reehorst Lereim (PhD Candidate)

-Christoffer Hjeltnes Støle
+Christoffer Hjeltnes Støle (Master student)

 Christoffer obtained his Master degree in the Barsnes Group in 2018, focusing on the visualization and sharing of data from the Norwegian Mother and Child Cohort Study.